-Capital submissions to Lloyd's are required at various points in time, including resubmissions following new business plans, March re-assessments, and ongoing monitoring of capital.
+Capital submissions to Lloyd's are required in September/October every year and resubmissions might be required following new business plans, March re-assessments and ongoing monitoring of capital.
 This section sets out the associated requirements.

-4.2 Submission Requirements
+5.2 Submission Requirements